Han-Gyuseung/5PG/docs/source/start/tutorial/preparation.rst

 The first and second values are V\ :sub:`0`\  B\ :sub:`0`\  and B'\ :sub:`0`\ , respectively.
 Fourth value over third value should be the V\ :sub:`0`\ (x=1) divided by V\ :sub:`0`\ (x=0), which limits V/V\ :sub:`0`\  to be calculated.

+The fitting equations can be manually modified by editing the ``local_strain.py`` module.

 .. include:: tool.rst

 .. note::